Dean Brody: 2020–2021: Boys

-2022-present: Right Round Here and upcoming album
+2022-present: Right Round Here and The Tenth Album

 In May 2022, he released the new single "Where'd You Learn How to Do That".
 The song would go on to become Brody's eight number one in Canada, and he followed it up with the release of "You Got the Wrong Guy" in October 2022.
 In April 2023, he released the single "Broke", which will be included on his ninth studio album, slated for release in the fall of 2023.
 In July 2023, Canadian Country Music Association announced that Brody would receive "Gary Slaight Music Humanitarian Award" for his contributions and achievements through his Dean Brody Foundation.

 In September 2023, Brody released his eighth album Right Round Here, which includes his previous singles from 2022 and 2023.
 He embarked on the acoustic "Right Round Here" Tour across Canada to support the album in the fall of 2023.
 In 2024, Brody released the single "Your Mama Would Hate Me" with the James Barker Band.

-In June 2025, Brody released "Drink Around", the lead single off his upcoming studio album, set for release in 2026.
+In June 2025, Brody released the single "Drink Around".
+On June 26, 2026, he released The Tenth Album (Side A), the first of a two-part album.
+Brody is set to embark on the "Hometown Heroes Tour" across Canada in the late summer and fall of 2026, co-headlining alongside The Reklaws.